adenney13/Tornados-FC/project_worksheet.md

 #### MVP

--Create landing page for login/sign-up
+-Create landing page for users or admin

--Create login page
+-Create admin login page

--Create sign-up page

 -Create "home" page for user to select what to view